-The Marriage Minute From The Gottman Institute, dated 27 July 2017.
-You can sign up here to get The Marriage Minute delivered to your inbox every Tuesday and Thursday morning.
+The Relationship Minute from The Gottman Institute, dated 13 February 2020.
+You can sign up here to get it delivered to your inbox every Tuesday and Thursday morning.